Hong Kong is a vertical city, squeezed between buildings and mountains. The apartments and street are very small and tiny.

-We went to Yum Cha Tsim Sha Tsui near Kowloon Park, which is 10 minutes walking distance.
+Check out Yum Cha Tsim Sha Tsui near Kowloon Park, which is 10 minutes walking distance.
 Here you will find a variety of chinese food.
 They make different types of Dim Sum.
 Some look like flowers, dogs, pigs and funny faces.

 Visit Lantau Island:

 Here is where you can visit the Big Buddha, Tian Tan Buddha, the largest statue of Buddha sitting outdoors in Asia.
 It is 34 meters high and symbolizes the harmony of man with nature.

 His high right hand is a blessing to all visitors.
 You can go up and get very close to the statue.
 There are over 200 steps to get up to the top.
 There are also temples around the Island.

 Take a short ferry ride away – to Macau.
 Don’t forget your passport, because it is technically another country, or SAR.
 There’s much more to Macau than casinos.
 Be sure to take some time to explore and understand the Portuguese history and influence – it’s a fascinating look into world history.